kuca171/FoxHomeIoT-ESP/README.md

 ## Supported sensors

  - BME280
- - all arduino IDE supported (must edit struct for data and adding reading your sensors)
+ - you can modify the source code and add your own sensors

 ## Resources
  - https://randomnerdtutorials.com/esp-now-auto-pairing-esp32-esp8266/